 For most of the country, a person can buy and drink alcohol at the age of 18 years old.
-In provinces like Alberta, Quebec and Manitoba, underage drinking is allowed for 17 year-old teens as long as it is done under the supervision of parents in their residence.
-On the other hand, in provinces like Nova Scotia, British Columbia and Northwest Territories, you can also buy and drink alcohol when you reach the age of 19 years old.
-In some cases, underage drinking is permitted under parent supervision at home, but it does not allow drinking for the other minors who are guests in the said home.
+In provinces like Alberta, Quebec, and Manitoba, underage drinking is allowed for 17-year-old teens as long as it is done under the supervision of parents in their residence.
+On the other hand, in provinces like Nova Scotia, British Columbia, and Northwest Territories, you can also buy and drink alcohol when you reach the age of 19 years old.
+In some cases, underage drinking is permitted under parental supervision at home, but it does not allow drinking for the other minors who are guests in the said home.

 Underage Drinking in Canada

 Although the legal drinking age is lower in Canada, it is surprising that more students drink in moderation compared to American students.
-In fact, only 42 percent of students in Canada drank heavily at least one time in a week while there are 54 percent of students in America, who did the same.
-Percentage of drunk-driving fatalities is almost the same in Canada and the US in 1998.
+In fact, only 42 percent of students in Canada drank heavily at least once time in a week while there is 54 percent of students in America, did the same.
+The percentage of drunk-driving fatalities is almost the same in Canada and the US in 1998.

 What Can Be Done to Prevent Underage Drinking?